-In this section, accessibility requirements specific to smart public transportation services are addressed.
-Accessibility requirements listed here are based on general IoT requirements identified by [ITU-T Y.Accessibility-IoT] and are categorized as each functional areas of public transportation services.
+In this clause, accessibility requirements specific to smart public transportation services are addressed.
+Accessibility requirements listed here are based on general IoT accessibility requirements identified by [ITU-T Y.Accessibility-IoT], and are categorized as each functional area of public transportation services.

+Editor’s Note: A comprehensive set of functional areas of public transportation services needs to be identified, using existing references as much as possible.